 Minimise the chance of accelerating wrinkles by sleeping on your back - you’ll also allow fluid to drain properly and reduce the chance of puffy eyes in the morning.

-Pillowcases And Towels
+8. Pillowcases & Towels

 Another sleep related habit bad for skin is not changing your pillowcase regularly.